FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 <img src="./figs/cone_calorimeter.png" width="60%">

-Example for a bench-scale experimente: a cone calorimeter.
+Example for a bench-scale experiment: a cone calorimeter.
 The sample size is about $\sf\small 10~cm \times 10~cm$.
 :::

 :::{figure-md} fig-exp-orpheus

 <img src="./figs/orpheus.jpeg" width="60%">

-Example for a real-scale experimente: hot gas experiments within a metro station.
+Example for a real-scale experiment: hot gas experiments within a metro station.
 These experiments were conducted by I.F.I.
 Aachen, Germany, within the [ORPHEUS](http://www.orpheus-projekt.de) project.
 :::

-Experiments differ from test.
+Experiments differ from tests.
 While a test checks for a property or a result, there is no explicit aim to gain scientific insight from it.
 In an experiment the outcome is designed with an open question and aims to extend the knowledge base with new findigs.

 ## Analytical Models

 The first level of models are analytical models.
 They are either based on empirical data and are thus just their mathematical representation.
-Or, they are based on fundamental approximations and symmetries, which lead to an closed analytical solution.
+Or, they are based on fundamental approximations and symmetries, which lead to a closed analytical solution.

-Despite their, sometimes very limitting, approximations, they offer a tool to quickly estimate the quantites of interest.
+Despite their, sometimes very limitting, approximations, they offer a tool to quickly estimate the quantities of interest.
 In addition, they can be directly integrated into other, potentially more complex, models.
 Another important aspect is, that analytical models can be checked by a reader, as it is in general possible to write down all needed input parameters.

 Of course, due to the underlying simplifications and assumptions, their applicability is limited.

 **Example – Plume Temperature**

 The measurement of the local gas temperature in a plume leads to an empirical description for the time averaged values.
-Based on measurements like in {numref}`fig-exp-plume-profile`, an mathematical formulation can be derived to describe the observarions.
+Based on measurements like in {numref}`fig-exp-plume-profile`, a mathematical formulation can be derived to describe the observations.

 :::{figure-md} fig-exp-plume-profile